jhpoelen/BeeFunc1.0DataPaper/README.md

 This repository contains supplementary files associated with the following publication :
 XXX...

-- data folder: exported data from TaxRef for traits of French wild bees

-- script folder :
-  - BeeFuncFiles.R : R script for the creation of the BeeFunc1.0 files
+- BeeFuncFiles: contains data and R script for the creation of final BeeFunc 1.0 files

-  - dataDescription.R : R scripts for the production of tables and graphics used in the publication
+- dataDescription: contains data and R script for the description of BeeFunc content